 Seems like Germany has its own magic formula to create the ultimate goalkeeper.
 Our third german goalkeeper is none other than the Vol-Kahn-o.
 The emblematic Bayern goalkeeper from 1994 to 2008 has upset countless strikers over the course of his career thanks to his unmatched talent.

-The rather commanding goalie was without a doubt, the best in the world during his 14 years with Munich, a team he would go on to help win 9 national championships and 6 cups.
+The rather commanding goalie was without a doubt, one of the best in the world during his 14 years with Munich, a team he would go on to help win 9 national championships and 6 cups.
 The pinnacle of his career: a Champion’s League in 2001.

 During the World Cup 2002, he was elected the best player of the competition (a title that was never before given to a goalkeeper) and lost to Ronaldo’s Brazil in the finals.
 The biggest regret of his career was to never have won any title with the German national squad as a starter.